xTriixrx/DLX/README.md

 Cases fan out across hardware threads, and each successful run appends a row to `tests/performance/dlx_search_performance.csv` (columns/groups/variants/solutions/duration).
 Any mismatch in expected solution counts or timeouts will fail the suite, catching regressions in search pruning or matrix generation.

 #### `test_dlx_network_performance`
 Drives the TCP server end-to-end while issuing bursts of Sudoku requests to measure throughput.
 The YAML config’s `network_performance` block controls the DLXB problem file, request rate, burst sizing, and duration.
-Each test logs per-second solution counts and latencies to `tests/performance/dlx_network_performance.csv`, highlighting regressions in concurrency control, rate limiting, or socket handling.
+Each test logs per-second solve counts, solution completion counts, and latencies to `tests/performance/dlx_network_throughput.csv`, highlighting regressions in concurrency control, rate limiting, or socket handling.

+Notes on interpreting the CSV:
+- **Solve Rate vs. Solution Rate** — Solve Rate is measured when the client receives a solution header; Solution Rate is measured when the terminator row arrives.
+With buffered socket output these two can be identical when the stream drains quickly.
+Divergence typically indicates output backpressure or client lag.
+- **Target rate throttling** — The harness actively paces submissions toward `target_solution_rate`, so a flat rate equal to the target does not necessarily imply saturation.
+Raise the target or increase request clients to probe capacity.
+- **Latency includes queueing** — The reported latency includes queueing in the TCP server problem/solution queues.
+If you want pure solver time, compare Solve Rate to Solution Rate or instrument server-side timestamps.

 #### `performance_config.yaml`
 Both performance suites are driven by `tests/config/performance_config.yaml` (an example lives beside it).
 By default the loader expects that relative path; set the `DLX_PERF_CONFIG` environment variable to point at an alternate absolute or relative location (relative paths are resolved against the repository root via `DLX_SOURCE_DIR`).
 If the file cannot be read the suites stay disabled.